terrier-org/terrier-core/doc/Tr5migration.md

 Index Formats
 -------------

 Terrier's index format has changed for Terrier 5.
 By default, Lexicons now retain the maximum tf observed in each term's posting list.
-This will allows future easier integration of dynamic pruning techniques such as WAND using a standard Terrier index.
+This will allow future easier integration of dynamic pruning techniques such as WAND using a standard Terrier index.

-Terrier 5 continues to support Terrier 4 indices.
-Support for some earlier Terrier indices is not retained (e.g. Terrier 3 block indices that use BlockLexiconEntry).
+Terrier 5 is backwardly compatible with Terrier 4 indices, i.e. **Terrier 5 can use indices created by Terrier 4**, without any need to re-index.
+Support for some earlier Terrier indices has not been retained (e.g. Terrier 3 block indices that use BlockLexiconEntry).

 MatchingOp Query Language
 -------------------------